dotnet/docs-aspire/docs/security/azure-security-key-vault-component.md

 }
 ```

-If you have set up your configurations in the `Aspire:Azure:Security:KeyVault` section of your _appsettings.json_ file you can just call the method `AddAzureKeyVaultSecrets` without passing any parameters.
+If you have set up your configurations in the `Aspire:Azure:Security:KeyVault` section of your _:::no-loc text="appsettings.json":::_ file you can just call the method `AddAzureKeyVaultSecrets` without passing any parameters.

 ### Use inline delegates